TallerWebSolutions/taller-test/README.md

 ## What should I do now?

 It is important that you have the development environment operational before the interview.
-So take the time and study how things work on the application, maybe try and stress it to find some errors yourself.
-If you have any trouble you can open an issue on this repository and we'll get back to you as soon as possible.
+So take the time and study how things work on the application, maybe try to find some bugs.
+If you have any trouble, please open an issue on this repository and we'll get back to you as soon as possible.

 ## *Disclaimer*

-*This project is not a product, will not go into production, and has no intend to serve any purpose other than to be a constrained but near-real-world application used to test candidates to a development position at [Taller](taller.net.br).*
+*This project is not a product, will not go into production, and has no intention to serve any purpose other than to be a constrained but near-real-world application used to test candidates to a development position at [Taller](taller.net.br).*